Sai-Adithya-717/Hotel-Hospitality-Insights/README.md

 # Hotel-Hospitality-Insights

-This file contains all the meta information regarding the columns described in the CSV files. we have provided 5 CSV files:
+The Data file contains all the meta information regarding the columns described in the CSV files. we have provided 5 CSV files:
 1. dim_date
 2. dim_hotels
 3. dim_rooms